codeyonet/isedc/README.md

 # isedc
-Simple Python script to test ISE Data Connect feature.
+A simple Python script to test the ISE Data Connect feature.

-Script does not require Java or Oracle client to be installed.
-Script does not validate ISE certificate, so no need to import the certificate.
+This script does not require Java or an Oracle client installation and does not perform ISE certificate validation, so there is no need to import the certificate.
-Script uses python-oracledb Thin Mode which has some limitations.
-Please see more here: https://python-oracledb.readthedocs.io/en/latest/user_guide/appendix_a.html
+It utilizes python-oracledb in Thin Mode, which may impose certain limitations.
+For more information, please see more here: https://python-oracledb.readthedocs.io/en/latest/user_guide/appendix_a.html

 To connect to your ISE instance, set the environment variables: